ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

       GroupFromSQL.exe
       RM-Python-config.ini

-*  Make a copy of your database, move it into the working folder.
+*  Make a copy of your database, move the copy into the working folder.
    Rename it TEST.rmtree

 *  Open the TEST database and create an empty group with the name of your choice